Leavenworth Rock Guides: Intro to Outdoor Rock Climbing

 Itinerary

-At a 1:1 ratio this program takes 5-hours, and at a 2:1 or greater ratio this takes 8 hours.
-Courses are scheduled on demand, so call if you are interested.
-It is often possible to schedule courses at the last minute, but you should try to call well advance of your chosen date so that we can request access with the US Forest Service and schedule your guide.
-Don't have 5-hours?
-Contact us to see what we can do in a shorter format.
+We have offered this as a scheduled program each weekend on alternate Saturday and Sundays.
+We also schedule custom courses based on availability, so call if you are interested.
+It is often possible to schedule courses at the last minute, but you should try to call well advance of your chosen date so that we can request access with the US Forest Service and be sure there is a guide available.

 Qualifications